merneo/arch-linux/modules/00-core-installation.md

   man-pages
 ```

+**Package breakdown and further reading:**
+- `base`: The minimal package set to boot an Arch Linux system.
+See [ArchWiki: base group](https://wiki.archlinux.org/title/Pacstrap#Package_groups).
+- `base-devel`: Required for building packages from AUR.
+See [ArchWiki: base-devel](https://wiki.archlinux.org/title/Arch_User_Repository#Prerequisites).
+- `linux`: The Linux kernel.
+- `linux-firmware`: Firmware for various hardware.
+See [ArchWiki: Microcode](https://wiki.archlinux.org/title/Microcode).
+- `linux-headers`: Kernel headers required for building external kernel modules (e.g., some drivers).
+- `btrfs-progs`: Utilities for managing Btrfs filesystems.
+See [ArchWiki: Btrfs](https://wiki.archlinux.org/title/Btrfs).
+- `dosfstools`: Utilities for managing FAT filesystems (e.g., for EFI partition).
+- `e2fsprogs`: Utilities for managing ext2/ext3/ext4 filesystems.
+- `networkmanager`: A daemon for managing network connections.
+See [ArchWiki: NetworkManager](https://wiki.archlinux.org/title/NetworkManager).
+- `vim`: A highly configurable text editor.
+See [ArchWiki: Vim](https://wiki.archlinux.org/title/Vim).
+- `nano`: A simple, user-friendly text editor.
+See [ArchWiki: Nano](https://wiki.archlinux.org/title/Nano).
+- `git`: A distributed version control system.
+See [ArchWiki: Git](https://wiki.archlinux.org/title/Git).
+- `sudo`: Allows a permitted user to execute a command as the superuser or another user.
+See [ArchWiki: Sudo](https://wiki.archlinux.org/title/Sudo).
+- `man-db` / `man-pages`: Provides manual pages for commands.

 **Wait for installation** (20-40 minutes depending on internet speed)

 ---

 ## Step 3: Generate Fstab

+The `genfstab` utility is used to generate an `fstab` (filesystem table) entry for the mounted filesystems.
+This file is crucial for the system to know which partitions to mount at boot.
+For details, refer to the [ArchWiki on fstab](https://wiki.archlinux.org/title/Fstab) and [ArchWiki: genfstab](https://wiki.archlinux.org/title/Genfstab).

 ```bash
 genfstab -U /mnt >> /mnt/etc/fstab